tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 (Line breaks are problematic on Windows, so I don't recommend formatting cURL requests like this.)

-The `Accept` header instructs the server to process the post body as JSON.
+The `Accept` header tells the server that the only format we will accept in the response is JSON.

 ## Summary